 Generally, we do not rely on consent as a legal basis for processing your personal data and will only use your personal data when the law allows us to.
 Most commonly, we will process your personal data:

-- to comply with our legal obligations, including those listed in (A) above,
+- to comply with our legal obligations,

 - for the performance of a contract with you or for your benefit or to take steps at your request prior to entering into this contract, or

-- for the purposes of our and the Trustee’s respective legitimate interests in ensuring effective operational management and internal administration, network and information security, prevention of fraud and other unlawful activities, reporting of criminal acts, verification and credit risk reduction, compliance with regulatory guidance, establishment, exercise or defence of legal claims, website, product / service improvement and for direct marketing.
+- for the purposes of our and the Trustee’s respective legitimate interests in ensuring effective operational management and internal administration, network and information security, prevention of fraud and other unlawful activities, research, reporting of criminal acts, verification and credit risk reduction, compliance with regulatory guidance, establishment, exercise or defence of legal claims, website, product / service improvement and for direct marketing.

 Change of purpose